Mark-Kramer/Case-Studies-Python/content/06/filtering-scalp-eeg.md

 ##### Step 2.

 We first define the frequency axis that corresponds to `xf`.
-We do so in the standard way implemented in previous chapters:
+We do so in the standard way implemented in previous notebooks:

 ```{code-cell} ipython3
 dt = t[1] - t[0]        # Define the sampling interval.